-Morehouse School of Medicine is committed to providing academic and employment environments that are free from unlawful discrimination, including harassment, on the basis of race, color, national or ethnic origin, sex, age, disability, religion, veteran status, sexual orientation, information, gender identity, or any other characteristic protected by applicable law in the administration of the School's programs and activities.
+Morehouse School of Medicine is committed to providing academic and employment environments that are free from unlawful discrimination, including harassment, on the basis of protected characteristics, including race, color, national or ethnic origin, sex, age, disability, religion, veteran status, sexual orientation, genetic information, gender identity, or any other characteristic protected by applicable law in the administration of the School's programs and activities.
 As such, MSM admits or hires qualified persons of any race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, and gender identity to all the rights, privileges, programs, and activities generally accorded or made available at the School.
+MSM also prohibits retaliation against members of the MSM community raising concerns about discrimination and harassment.